inferno986return/python-pcep/Module2.md

 ### Binary, Octal and Hexadecimal

 Binary, octal and hexadecimal numbers can be represented as **literals** using this notation.
-An easy way to remember hexadecimal is that many memory addresses start with `0x` or the simple mnemonic of *box*:
+An easy way to remember hexadecimal is that many memory addresses start with `0x` or you can just use the simple mnemonic of *box*:

 | Syntax:      | Numeric base:         | Example: |
 | -------------| --------------------- | -------- |